menus12/ML-Learn-2024/README.md

 ### Machine learning models
 <!-- More than three models applied and finetuned.
 If you choose for Regression, Association of Clustering, only one model is available.
 But you need that one apply a model with some set of parameters-->

 The datasets can be used to perform statistical analyses that will help provide evidence and insights into the impact of various factors on completion times and whether these effects are statistically significant.
-The model that has been applied is Regression.
+The model that has been applied is Regression and will be applied with different parameters (labs, lectures, tests).

 To create a linear regression model, it is necessary to identify an outcome (dependent) variable and predictor (independent) variable(s).
 In statistical terms this will form an equation, Y = a + bX.
 Y is the outcome variable, x will be the predictor, a represents the intercept and bX represents the slope associated with the predictor variable.